-If required, the dimensions of any constructional hearth for Lowry should project at least 600 mm forward of the front of the appliance and 500 mm at the sides.
-For Lowry 5X should project at least 600 mm forward at the sides.
-For Lowry 5XL should be project at least 800mm forward of the front of the appliance and 400 mm at the sides.
+If required, the dimensions of any constructional hearth for The Chadwick should project at least 600 mm forward of the front of the appliance and 400 mm at the sides.
 The surface of the hearth should be free of combustible materials.

-In most buildings with solid concrete or stone floors, the requirement will be met by the floor itself, but mark the hearth to ensure floor coverings are kept away or use different levels to mark the hearth perimeter.
+In most buildings with solid concrete or stone floors, the requirement will be met by the floor itself, but mark the hearth to ensure floor coverings are kept well away or use different levels to mark the hearth perimeter.